Mlars290/creative-collaborations/README.md

-# Creative Collaborations — AI Visual Design
+# Creative Collaborations — Visual Design

-This repository showcases creative collaborations and client projects focused on **AI-assisted visual design** and **professional branding**.
+This repository showcases creative collaborations and client projects focused on **visual design** and **professional branding**.

 Each project highlights real-world work created in partnership with professionals to support personal branding, digital presence, and visual storytelling.